FreePOPs 0.2.9 and Mac Mail (edit: 14-10-2009)

 To download high-definition video click HERE (18.91 Mb)

 - I installed and configured FreePOPs Mail as the guide says, but I can not receive mail.
-Why?
+Why is that?

 Have you updated.
 Lua FreePOPs?
 To do this you just download FreePOPs Updater Mac and run it, it's all automatic updating.